Mike Kelley (Missouri politician): Personal life

 Mike Kelley is married to Ann Kelley, and has one child, Brenden Kelley.
 Kelley is a Methodist and currently resides in Lamar, Missouri.

 Memberships

-Mike Kelley is a member of the National Rifle Association, The Oakton Methodist Church, Rotary Club of Lamar, the Lockwood Chamber of Commerce, the Greenfield Chamber of Commerce, the Barton Country Chamber of Commerce, and an Assistant Area Representative at the ASSE International Student Exchange Programs.
+Mike Kelley is a member of the National Rifle Association of America, The Oakton Methodist Church, Rotary Club of Lamar, the Lockwood Chamber of Commerce, the Greenfield Chamber of Commerce, the Barton Country Chamber of Commerce, and an Assistant Area Representative at the ASSE International Student Exchange Programs.
 He was a former President of the Rotary Club of Lamar, and a former member of the Pleasant Hope Chamber of Commerce.

 Awards

 Kelley has been awarded the Champion Award by the Saint Louis Regional Chapter in 2016.
 He has been awarded the Friend of Agriculture, Friend of Manufacturing, ACU Conservative, and Administration of Justice and Liberty Standard Awards.